-State 1 Phase 1.3 - Bluebunch Wheatgrass/ Sandberg Bluegrass/ Plant Community: This phase has developed due to fire.
+State 1 Phase 1.2 - Bluebunch Wheatgrass/ Sandberg Bluegrass/ Bottlebrush Squirreltail Plant Community: This phase has developed due to fire.
 The plant community, dominated by herbaceous vegetation with little or no sagebrush provides less vertical structure for animals.
 Insect diversity would be reduced with the loss of sagebrush but a native forb plant community similar to State 1 Phase 1.1 would still support select pollinators.
-Encroachment of rabbitbrush would add fall pollinator habitat to the site.
+Encroachment of rabbitbrush would add fall pollinator habitat to the site over time.
 Until rabbitbrush is established diversity and populations of reptiles would be limited or excluded.
-The dominance of herbaceous vegetation with no sagebrush canopy cover would eliminate use of this area for nesting, winter cover, and winter food for sage-grouse.
-This plant community provides limited brood-rearing habitat for sage-grouse if the site is adjacent to sagebrush cover.
-The dominant herbaceous vegetation improves habitat for grassland avian species (horned lark and western meadowlark).
-Winter habitat for large mammals would be reduced or eliminated with the loss of low sagebrush.
-Small mammal diversity and populations would be reduced due to loss of cover and increase in hunting success by predators.
+The dominance of herbaceous vegetation with no sagebrush canopy cover would eliminate use of this area for nesting, winter cover, and winter food by sage-grouse.
+This plant community provides limited brood-rearing habitat for sage-grouse if site is adjacent to sagebrush cover.
+The dominant herbaceous vegetation improves habitat for grassland avian species (horned lark, western meadowlark, vesper sparrow, and grasshopper sparrow).
+Winter habitat for antelope and mule deer would be reduced or eliminated with the loss of low sagebrush.
+Small mammal diversity and populations would be reduced due to the loss of cover and increase in hunting success by predators.